neonlabsorg/examples/spl-erc20-wrapper/README.md

   > solana airdrop 2

 ## Setup Neon account (using Metamask)
+**NOTE: Currently Metamask plugin for Firefox not working with Neon, please use another browser**
 - Connect your metamask wallet to Neon Devnet using this settings:
     - Network Name: Neon Devnet
     - New RPC URL: https://proxy.devnet.neonlabs.org/solana